 - Meanwhile, whisk eggs.

-- When corn syrup mixture is still warm but not hot, add whisked eggs, chocolate chips, and pecans.
+- When corn syrup mixture is still warm but not hot, add whisked eggs, chocolate chips, Bourbon and pecans.
 Mix well and pour into pie shell.
+If you have a pie crust shield, add it to the rim to protect crust from over browning or burning.